borealisgroup/borealis/patterns/ducks-pattern/README.md

 ```

 ### Selectors

+If `actions` are the entry points, selectors are the exit.
+After `dispatch`ing an action, the application can use selectors to get the resulting data from the store after reducers have done something with it.

-As your state shape quickly gets complex, you need selectors in order to map parts of the `state` to your `props` or in order to derive some data for your components from the current state.
+Basically, you can use selectors to get some part of the current state.
+You can also use selectors to derive some data for your components from the current state.

 These are the functions like: `getVisibleTasks`, `isUserAuthenticated`, etc. that take the current app state and return some derived data.